All Episodes

 He's a slimy, dangerous character.

-He deliberately you can you can do it.
+He deliberately, you can do it.

 It's been done by other speakers.

-That way you won't lose the house.
+That way, you won't lose the house.

 You could have had 10 stay.